FUSAR-GPT : A Spatiotemporal Feature-Embedded and Two-Stage Decoupled Visual Language Model for SAR Imagery: Method

-\textbf{Stage II: Task Reasoning and LLM Activation} the core objective of this phase is to activate the model’s analytical capabilities based on the aligned representations so that it can perform specific tasks.
+\textbf{Stage II: Task Reasoning and LLM Activation} The core objective of this phase is to activate the model’s analytical capabilities based on the aligned representations so that it can perform specific tasks.
 We employ the instruction dataset $D_2 = \{(I_{sar}, F_{ae}, T_{inst}, T_{ans})\}$, where $T_{\text{inst}}$ denotes the task instruction (e.g., localization, classification, counting, and detection), and $T_{\text{ans}}$ is the corresponding ground-truth answer.

 In terms of the training strategy, we freeze the visual encoder $\theta_v$, the MLP fusion layer $\theta_{ae}^{*}$ pretrained in Stage One, and the original weights of the large language model backbone $\theta_{llm}$.
-Only the LoRA adapter parameters injected into the model, denoted as $\theta_{\text{lora}}$, are updated during this stage.
+Starting from the LoRA adapters $\tilde{\theta}_{\text{lora}}$ obtained in Stage I, we continue to update only the LoRA adapter parameters $\theta_{\text{lora}}$ during this stage.

-The optimization objective of this stage, denoted as $\mathcal{L}2$, is to maximize the likelihood of the task answer $T{\text{ans}}$.
+The optimization objective of this stage, denoted as $\mathcal{L}_2$, is to maximize the likelihood of the task answer $T_{\text{ans}}$.
 The loss function is optimized exclusively over the LoRA parameters $\theta_{\text{lora}}$:

-Since the input features $E_v(I)$ and $E_{ae}(F;\theta_{ae}^{*})$ have already undergone domain adaptation and cross-modal alignment for SAR data through the optimization of the $\mathcal{L}1$ stage, the large language model in Stage Two can focus on interpreting the task instruction $T{\text{inst}}$ and performing complex analysis and inference.
+Since the input features $E_v(I)$ and $E_{ae}(F;\theta_{ae}^{*})$ have already undergone domain adaptation and cross-modal alignment for SAR data through the optimization of the $\mathcal{L}_1$ stage, the large language model in Stage Two can focus on interpreting the task instruction $T_{\text{inst}}$ and performing complex analysis and inference.